 Activities have been impacted by COVID-19 and measures undertaken by the OM to ensure the safety and duty of care of its Mission members and compliance with measures set by the host country authorities.
 The Mission is continuing to keep the situation under review, in close contact with the OSCE Secretariat and the Chairpersonship.
 Following the host country's recommendations, the observers are adhering to distancing.
 Due to the preventive measures taken by the central and regional authorities, the OM is faced with certain difficulties, but is still able to continue to fulfil its mandate without any limitations in its observation and reporting activities.
-On 31 March the OM members started with the vaccination process in the Mission's area on a voluntary basis.
-The medical service is provided by the host country authorities free of charge.
-60% of the staff has already got the first shot.
+During this reporting period, the vaccination process provided by the host country medical system continues on a voluntary basis.
+By now, 73 per cent of OM staff have received both jabs of the vaccine.